How to Stay Updated on Legal Tech as a Lawyer — One Short Email Every Morning

 Step 1 Open morningmail.ai

-The starter already demands the top three stories for an industry insider, weighted toward regulation and notable filings, with direct citations.
-For a lawyer that skeleton is nearly right — sharpen it with your practice, for example: "Prioritise court decisions and bar-association guidance on AI use in practice.
+For a lawyer that draft is nearly right already: what moved overnight, why it matters and who said it, the original source only, never an aggregator.
+Sharpen it with your practice — click the Assignment and write: "Prioritise court decisions and bar-association guidance on AI use in practice.
 I run e-discovery for a mid-size litigation firm; flag rulings on AI-generated evidence and anything touching client-confidentiality duties."
+And "+ name sources", one of the one-tap tweaks under the field, appends the citation demand without you typing it.

 Get more out of your brief